drewlamur/snow-sync/README.md

 * Setup the configurations in the configs.yml
 * Now supports multi-table map configurations
-* Configuration path is the current working directory
+* YAML configuration path is the current working directory
 * Append /api/now/table/ to the base_url

 ```bash